 Deferred tax assets are only recognised to the extent that, based on management's assessment, they are regarded as recoverable.
+Management consider it appropriate to recognise a deferred tax asset in light of forecast future profits and the history of profits within the Group.

-During May 2021 the UK government enacted an increase to the rate of UK corporation tax from 19% to 25% which will apply from 1 April 2023.
+During May 2021, the UK Government enacted an increase to the rate of UK corporation tax from 19% to 25% which will apply from 1 April 2023.
 As a result of this, Rothesay has amended the deferred taxation calculations to take account of the rate increase.
-The increase led to an £40,000 increase in the deferred tax liability for the Company.
+The increase led to a £0.1m increase in the deferred tax asset.